 ACM Groups & Committees

-ACM-W aims to create an engaging academic, professional, and social network for women in technology.
+ACM-W aims to create an engaging academic, professional, and social network for women and minorities in technology.
 Our purpose is to connect students with leaders and encourage them to pursue career opportunities in computing fields and to mentor for academic and professional success.

 The ACM Web Development group is dedicated to designing, developing, and

 publishing the chapter's website and all associated web content.
+We also

 For more information, join the #web-dev channel on Slack.